freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 ---
 ## Robotics

 Robotics is about the systems that make up robots.
 There is no universally applicable definition of a robot.
 One generally accepted definition is: _A robot is a programmable physical machine that follows the sense, think, act paradigm_.
-More specifically, a robot needs to sense its environment, use that information as an input to make decisions and then act accordingly.
-Each system in this paradigm is often a study in itself.
+More specifically, a robot needs to sense its environment, use that information as an input to make decisions, and then act accordingly; each system in this paradigm is often a study in itself.
 There are a multitude of varieties of robot types and component systems.
 Each robot usually is dedicated to a set of processes with clear objectives.

 ### Sense